Tyler-Davenport/django-rest-api-assessment/documentation/issue-tickets/Update-an-Artist.md

-# Update an existing artist
+# Update an existing artist CHECK

 ## Description
 This ticket requests the implementation of a route that allows updating an existing artist.